essracetiin/decimal-field_type/documentation/general/output.md

 # Output

-This field type returns the as formatted in the database by default.
+This field type returns the decimal value as formatted in the database by default.

-**Examples:**

 ### `formatted`